eristoddle/zen-notebook/README.md

 * Fix bug when content footer pops up from bottom when mouse is hovered
 * Fix info links to open in system browser, alternately in iframe
 * Add accordian/collapsible divs to left bar
-* Reorganize and refactor application for modularity.
-Separate gui and notebook functionality.
-Make notebook the first plugin
 * Optimize code
-* Have a more automated build process with install packages, bower, minification, etc.
 * Make it also a simple writing tool where files can be opened and exported to PDF or html from markdown or rtf
 * Smooth and mellow relax colors
 * Manage sound levels